petra-at/Sailing-Game/README.md

 Game built using Unity Editor version 2017.3.0f3

-To run the executable go to: The Project > bin > Executable> The Project.exe
+To run the executable go to: bin/Executable> The Project.exe

 On the project configuraiton window do the following instructions: